crucial-project/dso/README.md

 Then, to launch the server run the script `server.sh` from the root of the archive.

 Every class used by a client, e.g., the `Hero` class above, should be known at the server.
-This requires to add the appropriates `.class` files or jars to the classpath of the server.
+This requires to add the appropriates `.class` or `jar` files to the classpath of the server.
 Alternatively, the server can dynamically load new jars (by default, they should be located in `/tmp`).

 Some examples of Creson in conjunction with AWS Lambda are available in the [slambda](https://github.com/otrack/slambda) project.